 The Mood KPI reflects the effectiveness of the actions you take

-Holaluz is a unique customer centric energy company in Spain, which supplies 100% green power at best price to more than 80.000 customers – households and SMB.
+Holaluz is a unique customer-centric energy company in Spain, which supplies 100% green power at the best price to more than 80.000 customers – households and SMB.

 “It’s a KPI that’s super simple and valuable, at a reasonable cost, Oriol continues.
 “It’s a good way to get started and do things for your employees, to design measures that may affect the company.”